michelm/v2x-its-pki/README.md

 - Authorization Authority (AA),
 - Trust List Manager (TLM) and Root Certificate Authority (RCA),

-Vehicles and roadside units (rsu) can use these services to obtain certificates for secure communication between each other; i.e. every message exchanged between vehicles and roadside units (v2x) is signed with a certificate.
-Using this mechanism the receiving party can verify the authenticity of the sender as well as the granted permissions to send the message or parts thereof.
+Vehicles and roadside units (rsu) can use these services to obtain certificates for secure communication between each other; i.e. every message exchanged between vehicles and roadside units (v2x) is signed using a private key.
+The public key is contained within a certificate which also contains a list of permissions that have been granted by Authorization Authority to the sender to send specific message types and message content.
+This allows the receiver to verify the authenticity of the signed message as well as proof of authorization for the sender to send the message.

 ### Trust List Manager (TLM))

 The trust list manager is responsible for maintaining a list of revoked certificates.
 This list is used by the vehicles and roadside units to verify the validity of signatures and certificates of messages received from other vehicles and/or roadside units.

 ### Certificate Trust List / Root Certificate Authority (RCA)